bigjr-mkkong/mikal-eval/README.md

 # mikal-eval
-A simple lisp evaluator for fun
+A simple scheme evaluator for fun

 ## How to Build & Run
 Clone the repo, then